 This paper is arranged as follows.
-In section~\ref{sec2}, we introduce firstly the thermodynamics of the Kerr-AdS black hole, and then investigate the dynamics of the spinning fermions in this black hole.
+In section~\ref{sec2}, we briefly review the thermodynamics of the Kerr-AdS black hole, and then study the dynamics of the spinning fermions in this black hole.
 In section ~\ref{sec3}, we investigate the first law, the second law as well as the weak cosmic censorship conjecture in the normal phase space.
 The law of thermodynamics and weak cosmic censorship conjecture in the extended phase space are studied in section ~\ref{sec4}.
 Section~\ref{sec5} is devoted to our conclusions.
-Throughout this paper, we will set the gravitational constant $G$ and the light velocity $c$ to be one.
+Throughout this paper, we set the gravitational constant $G$ and the light velocity $c$ to be one.